 There are several medical flea treatments that work wonders at stopping fleas from wreaking havoc on your pup, but that doesn’t mean you can’t try some home remedies for fleas on dogs, too!

 Fleas on dogs can be a real bummer for you and a health hazard for your dog.
 If you take your dog to the vet with a skin irritation one of the first questions your vet will ask will be, “what flea treatment do you have your pup on?”
 Let’s take a look at a few different home remedies for fleas on dogs.

 1. Home remedies for fleas on dogs — treating your dog from the outside:

 There are a few home remedies for fleas on dogs!
 Photography by Dora Zett / Shutterstock.

-We’ve talked about how vinegar is a great, pet-friendly cleaning solution, but it’s also a wonderful aid in getting rid of pests.
+We’ve talked about how vinegar is a great, pet-friendly cleaning solution, but it’s also used in home remedies for fleas on dogs.
 It turns out that fleas don’t like the smell of vinegar and you can use that to your advantage.